Mediators look to extend truce in Gaza on its final day, with one more hostage swap planned

 The plight of the captives, and the lingering shock from the Oct.
 7 attack, has galvanized Israeli support for the war.
 But Prime Minister Benjamin Netanyahu is also under intense pressure to bring the hostages home, and could find it difficult to resume the offensive if there’s a prospect for more releases.

 Hamas is still believed to be holding around 150 hostages — enough to extend the cease-fire for another two weeks under the current arrangement of releasing 10 each day.
-But it is expected to drive a harder bargain for the release of Israeli soldiers, likely demanding the release of Palestinian prisoners convicted of deadly attacks.
+But an unknown number of those are soldiers, and Hamas is expected to drive a harder bargain for them.

-In the latest swap, nine women and a teenager, as well as two Thai nationals, were freed Tuesday and returned to Israel.
-The 17-year-old girl could be seen walking alongside Hamas militants to a waiting Red Cross Jeep with her small, white-haired dog named Bella.
-Soon after, Israel released 30 Palestinian prisoners.

-After being extended by two days, the truce is due to end after one more exchange Wednesday night.
+After being extended by two days, the cease-fire is due to end at some point after a final exchange later on Wednesday.

 A total of 60 Israelis have been freed as part of the truce, most of whom appear physically well but shaken.
 Another 21 hostages — 19 Thais, one Filipino and one Russian-Israeli — have been released in separate negotiations since the truce began.
-Before the truce, Hamas released four hostages, and the Israeli army rescued one.
-Two other hostages were found dead in Gaza.
+Before the cease-fire, Hamas released four hostages, and the Israeli army rescued one.
+Two others were found dead in Gaza.

 Israel’s bombardment and ground offensive have displaced more than 1.8 million people inside Gaza, nearly 80% of the territory’s population, and most have sought refuge in the south, according to the U.N.

-The cease-fire has allowed increased aid delivered by 160 to 200 trucks a day into Gaza, but that is less than half what Gaza was importing before the fighting, even as needs have soared.
+The cease-fire has allowed more aid to be delivered to Gaza, up to 200 trucks a day, but that is less than half what the enclave was importing before the fighting, even as needs have soared.
 People stocking up on fuel and other basics have had to wait for hours in long lines that form before dawn.

 As U.N.-run shelters have overflowed, many have been forced to sleep on the streets outside in cold, rainy weather.
-The head of the World Health Organization warned about the dire conditions in overcrowded shelters on Monday, saying “more people could die from disease than bombings.”
+The head of the World Health Organization warned Wednesday that “more people could die from disease than bombings.”

 Magdy reported from Cairo and Lidman from Jerusalem.

-Note: This story has been updated to correct that the warning from the head of the World Health Organization came Wednesday, not Monday.